RosettaCommons/demos/tutorials/Tutorial_2_Working_With_Rosetta/Tutorial_2.md

 	-nstruct: This option dictates the number of output structures Rosetta is to generate; this is important for [Monte Carlo simulations].
 	-database: This option should not be required for a successful Rosetta install, but indicates the path to the Rosetta database (which is now detected automatically.)
-	-out::file [...]
-This option indicates the name and location to which Rosetta is to write any output files.
+	-out:file:path [...]
+This option indicates the relative location to which Rosetta is to write any output files.
+	-out:suffix This option adds a specified string to the end of all the output PDB files.
 	-ignore_unrecognized_residue This option should not be required for a successful Rosetta install, but indicates that residues that Rosetta cannot process should be left out of the execution.

 In order to demonstrate how Rosetta exectuables may be run and their execution controlled via flags, create a folder in your main Rosetta directory named *tutorials* or something similar, and there put the files 1ubq.pdb and 1qys.pdb.